microlancer/storm/README.md

-# storm
-Storm - Node Collectives for the Bitcoin Lightning Network
+# Storm - Node Collective Management Daemon on the Bitcoin Lightning Network

 Storm is an open-source node coordination protocol and communication system for the Bitcoin Lightning Network using a directives-based proof-of-stake command-and-control system.
 Nodes in a particular Storm follow the Storm Protocol which has specific node participation requirements and constraints for the purposes of the smooth operation of the network.
 These constraints are designed to ensure: